 As seen in Table 3-1, Prochaska and colleagues assert that interventions to change behavior (processes of change) must be matched to the stage of change the person is experiencing.
-However, systematic reviews have shown that staged interventions are no more effective than non-staged interventions (Reimsma et al., 2003).
-Other authors have suggested the dividing lines between the TTM stages are somewhat arbitrary (West, 2005) and that there is insufficient evidence of sequential movement through discrete stages (Little & Girvin, 2002).
+However, systematic reviews have shown that staged interventions are no more effective than nonstaged interventions (Riemsma et al., 2003).
+Other authors have suggested the dividing lines between the TTM stages are somewhat arbitrary (West, 2005) and that there is insufficient evidence of sequential movement through discrete

+Stages of Change Processes of Change Decisional Balance Self-Efficacy Temptation Moving Consciousness raising, dramatic relief, and environmental reevaluation A person weights the pros and cons Situation-specific confidence that people have that they can cope with high- risk situations without relapsing The intensity of urges to engage in a given habit Moving from contemplation to preparation Self-reevaluation Moving from preparation to action Self-liberation Moving from action to maintenance Contingency management, helping relationship, counter conditioning, and stimulus control stages (Little & Girvin, 2002).
 Additionally, critiques have focused on the lack of attention to the environmental, economic, and political influences that impact health behaviors.
 Finally, instruments used to measure the stages of change have been criticized as not being adequately standardized or validated (Adams & White, 2005).
-Prochaska addressed these concerns by suggesting that future studies tailor interventions to all the core constructs of the model not just one stage of change (Prochaska, 2006).
+Prochaska addressed these concerns by suggesting that future studies tailor interventions to all the core constructs of the model, not just one stage of change (Prochaska, 2006).